inwazy/Zeron/README.md

 # TODO

 - Scheduled Task
-- Api key and security
+- Api key and Security
+- Logger System
 - More control actions
 - More examples